Skip to content

 • Update on invoice #123

 Another important element to include is a copy of your invoice, which should be attached to the payment request letter or email.
-This should not only include your contact details and amount due for payment, but also your bank account number or payment provider.
+This should include not only your contact details and the amount due for payment but also your bank account number or payment provider.
 Don’t forget a note about your payment terms and upcoming due date.

 What is a payment request example?